kodeballer/Password_validator/README.md

 This program ls split into 5 functions:

-A function that verifies the password has an uppercase letter.
+*A function that verifies the password has an uppercase letter.
-A function that verifies the password has a lowercase letter.
+*A function that verifies the password has a lowercase letter.
-A function that verifies the password is at least 8 characters A function that verifies the password has a special character.
+*A function that verifies the password is at least 8 characters *A function that verifies the password has a special character.
-A function that reports to the user if their password is complex enough, and if not, tells them what they are missing.
+*A function that reports to the user if their password is complex enough, and if not, tells them what they are missing.
-*/